Personal tools

 The APS Handbook for Student Success consequences charts provides specific examples of applicable student behavior that may lead to recommendations for long-term suspension or expulsion.

-Please refer to Albuquerque Public Schools procedural directives regarding special education students for additional information on discipline and suspension of special education students.
+Please refer to Albuquerque Public Schools procedure regarding special education students for additional information on discipline and suspension of special education students.

-The burden of proving that the student violated a provision of the APS Handbook for Student Success to the degree a student must be suspended shall be the responsibility of school personnel.
+The burden of proving that the student violated a provision of the APS Handbook for Student Success to the degree a student must be suspended will be the responsibility of school personnel.

 Procedure for Long-Term Suspension Hearing

-The parent/legal guardian and student shall be advised of all the charges both orally and in writing a minimum of five (5) days prior to the scheduled hearing.
-The written notice shall be on the Notice of Discipline Hearing form.
-Hearings shall be scheduled through the Hearing Office.
+The parent/legal guardian and student will be advised of all the charges both orally and in writing a minimum of five (5) days prior to the scheduled hearing.
+The written notice will be on the Notice of Discipline Hearing form.

-Hearings shall be scheduled no sooner than five (5) nor later than ten (10) school days from parent/legal guardian’s receipt of the Notice of Discipline Hearing form by the parents/legal guardians.
+Hearings will be scheduled thorough the Hearing Office.
+Hearings will be scheduled no sooner than five (5) nor later than ten (10) school days from parent/legal guardian’s receipt of the Notice of Discipline Hearing form by the parents/legal guardians.

-If the hearing requires the services of an interpreter, including sign language, the school shall notify the Hearing Office at the time of scheduling the hearing.
+If the hearing requires the services of an interpreter, including sign language, the school will notify the Hearing Office at the time of scheduling the hearing.

-The school shall present copies of the following information to the hearing officer during the hearing.
+The school will present copies of the following information to the hearing officer during the hearing.

 • A copy of the Notice of Discipline Hearing form